Supporting Scouts with Special Needs

 Registration Beyond the Age of Eligibility

-Youth with a permanent and severe disability that preclude typical advancement are welcome to continue in the Scouting program beyond the age of 18 (for Boy Scouts) and 21 (for Venturers).
+Youth with a permanent and severe disability that preclude typical advancement are welcome to continue in the Scouting program beyond the age of 18 (for Scouts BSA members) and 21 (for Venturers).
 To apply, fill out the Registration Beyond the Age of Eligiblity form found in related content, and submit it to the district advancement chair.
 Eligible conditions may include:

 - Attention Deficit Hyperactivity Disorder